Use two different approaches to modeling a bouncing ball using Simulink®.

-Some of the main steps needed to design and evaluate a sine wave data table for use in digital waveform synthesis applications in embedded systems and arbitrary waveform generation
+Some of the main steps needed to design and evaluate a sine wave data table for use in digital waveform synthesis applications in embedded systems and arbitrary waveform generation instruments.

 Use Stateflow® to model a bang-bang temperature control system for a boiler.
 The boiler dynamics are modeled in Simulink®.

 Model an inverted pendulum.
 The animation is created using MATLAB® Handle Graphics®.
 The animation block is a masked S-function.
 For more information, use the context menu to look under the Animation block's mask and open the S-function for editing.

 Model a double spring-mass-damper system with a periodically varying forcing function.
 Associated with the example is an animation function that will automatically open a figure window and display to it.
 In this system, the only sensor is attached to the mass on the left, and the actuator is attached to the mass on the left.
 State estimation and LQR control are used.